-The more colleges you apply for, the better your chances of getting admitted, and the same goes for scholarship opportunities.
-While you may have your sights set on a specific school, expand your options by applying for admission at several schools.
+The more colleges you apply to, the better your chances of getting admitted, and the same goes for scholarship opportunities.
+While you may set your sights on a specific school, expand your options by applying for admission at several schools.

 Even if a certain school is second or third on your list, if it’s willing to give you a full-tuition or full-ride scholarship and your top choice isn’t, that could tip the scale in favor of the school that won’t require you to go into debt.